naazimco/Beeper-install/README.md

-# Beeper-install
+# Beeper Install Scrips
-Easy-install scripts for Beeper on Linux, Chrome OS and Windows.
+Command-line scripts for easily installing Beeper on Windows, macOS, Linux and ChromeOS.

+*more will be added to the readme, work in progress*